HNorlen/iot-docs/monitoring/index.md

 As of Maximo Application Suite 8.2.0 the following MAS core metric endpoints are provided:
  - api-licensing

-### Grafana Dashboards
+### Grafana dashboards

-Once a Grafana Operator is installed then the IoT operator will ensure that the resources that represent the Grafana Dashboards are installed.
-If the Red Hat Grafana Operator is used then the resources will belong to the api group `integreatly.org/v1alpha1` and of kind `GrafanaDashboard`.
-If the IBM Common Services Monitoring service is used then the resource provided by IoT tool belong to the api group `monitoringcontroller.cloud.ibm.com/v1` and of kind `MonitoringDashboard`.
+Once a Grafana Operator is installed then the IoT operator ensures that the resources that represent the Grafana Dashboards are installed.
+If the Red Hat Grafana Operator is used, then the resources belong to the api group `integreatly.org/v1alpha1` and of kind `GrafanaDashboard`.
+If the IBM Common Services Monitoring service is used, then the resource that is provided by IoT tool belong to the api group `monitoringcontroller.cloud.ibm.com/v1` and of kind `MonitoringDashboard`.
 Both kinds are automatically picked up by the Grafana Operator and installed into the Grafana Instance into a folder based on the namespace/project name.

 As of Maximo Application Suite 8.2.0 the following Grafana dashboards are provided: